 Taken together, a business plan and strategic plan communicate the same thing – confidence in the future direction.
 So, the hybrid strategic business plan communicates not only your vision for the future, but also how you plan to get there.
 It combines hopes and dreams with reality.
 Isn’t that a recipe for the sector that we all want?

-To make it even easier, check out the latest version of our business planning template.
+To make the process even easier, check out the latest version of our business planning template.
 We’d love to get your recipe for strategic plans and/or business plans and your opinion about their usefulness within the social sector.